-Students: to register, administer financial aid, provide housing, track academic progress, and provide academic advising and other services, we use information submitted as prospective students, information related to academic record and performance, and subscription data for online courses.
+Students: to register, administer financial aid, track academic progress, and provide academic advising and other services, we use information submitted as prospective students, information related to academic records and performance, and subscription data for online courses.

 Alumni: to manage their relationship and engagement with the University, we collect identification, contact information, and donor information.